-Teachers are often skilled at asking open questions in content areas such as ELE; however, in math class, too often teachers only look for the ‘right answer’.
-Questions that encourage students to do more than recall have to potential to stimulate thinking and reasoning.
+Teachers are often skilled at asking open questions in content areas such as Exploring Linear Equations; however, in math class, too often teachers only look for the ‘right answer’.
+Questions that encourage students to do more than recall formulas or set processes may stimulate deeper thinking and reasoning.
 Good questioning strategies also allow teachers to differentiate instruction.
 [Small, 2009].
 In this course, Questioning Techniques in the Math Classroom, you will learn about the craft of fostering productive student dialogue in the math classroom as a way to improve learning outcomes.

 This professional development activity/course is designed for:

 - Adult numeracy teachers at all levels of experience and confidence.

 - Participants who are currently teaching math or have access to a math classroom in which they can try out and practice new techniques

 This four-part course examines the following interconnected topics: creating a culture of classroom discourse, asking effective math questions to probe and further student thinking, providing wait / think time, and making the most of student mistakes.
 Through exposure to research, discussion with other participants, and self-observation and reflection, participants will explore and implement strategies to prioritize student reasoning and communication in the math classroom.

 This course involves two asynchronous online sessions and two half-day face-to-face sessions, approximately 4 hours each, 16 hours total.